loda-lang/loda-programs/programs/oeis/list3.md

 * [A315475](http://oeis.org/A315475) ([L18 program](A315475.asm)): Coordination sequence Gal.5.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315477](http://oeis.org/A315477) ([L15 program](A315477.asm)): Coordination sequence Gal.5.293.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315490](http://oeis.org/A315490) ([L21 program](A315490.asm)): Coordination sequence Gal.4.141.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315520](http://oeis.org/A315520) ([L14 program](A315520.asm)): Coordination sequence Gal.4.140.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315523](http://oeis.org/A315523) ([L17 program](A315523.asm)): Coordination sequence Gal.5.301.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315525](http://oeis.org/A315525) ([L13 program](A315525.asm)): Coordination sequence Gal.3.49.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315537](http://oeis.org/A315537) ([L22 program](A315537.asm)): Coordination sequence Gal.6.641.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.